 Teaching at Carnegie Mellon University Qatar

-I am delighted with the challenge to teach Information Retrieval to undergrads at CMU Qatar.
+I am delighted with the challenge to teach at CMU-Qatar.

 I have been working on this set of tools for information retrieval evaluation in Python.
 It provides an interface to repetitive and common tasks such as analyzing runs, running an IR framework like Indri or Terrier with different baselines, evaluating runs with trec_eval, analyzing results, or even fusing ranking lists to create a more robust run.

 For collection creators, it provides the ground for tasks such as document pool creation.

 In 2014, we ran an ad-hoc information retrieval task focused on supporting laypeople in searching for and understanding their health information.
 The challenge mimic patients querying for some key disease that appeared in their discharge summary.
 The document collection was provided by Khresmoi project and contains more than one million Web pages covering a broad range of health topics, targeted at both the general public and healthcare professionals.

 In 2015, we changed the task to focus on symptoms, rather than in diseases.
 We mimic queries of lay people that are confronted with a sign, symptom or condition and attempt to find out more about the condition they may have.
 Recent research has indicated that current web search engines fail to effectively support these queries (Zuccon et al., Staton et al.).
 Another innovation for 2015 is that we did our the first experiments with understandability: we asked our medical assessors to also assess, in parallel to the document relevance, whether they would recommend the document for their patient, taking into consideration the difficult to read that document.
 To the best of our knowledge, it is the first time that document readability is being assessed in an IR task, and we are going to investigate in details what is the impact of that in the rankings created.